Simon de Waal

 The bookseries "De Waal & Baantjer" was made into a successful tv-series named "Bureau Raampoort", the name of the police-station featured in the books.

-After Pentito, Simon de Waal wrote the thrillers "Nemesis" and "Systema".
+After Pentito, Simon de Waal wrote the thrillers Nemesis and Systema.
 Both books were received very well, and got very good reviews.

 In 2012 he wrote the script for Cop vs Killer, based on his first book.
 The script was made into a film, which was supposed to be directed by Hans Pos, but Pos fell sick on the 3d day of shooting.
 Producer Shooting Star asked De Waal to direct the film from there on, which he did.
 He finished the film in 2012, and lead actor Jeroen Willems won a Golden Calf for best actor at the Netherlands Film Festival.

 In cooperation with production company Shooting Star Filmcompany, De Waal and his production company Screenpartners are developing a new TV series and a feature film called Famous Last Words, and a film called The Fear of God.

 In 2014 he was showrunner of the successful SBS tv-series Bureau Raampoort that he created, which was based on his best-selling book-series by the same name.

 In 2022 it was announced that his book Nemesis would be the basis of the first original Dutch Disney+ series.

 That same year he signed an exclusive three year first-look-deal with Dutch streamer Videoland.

-In 2022, two tv-series De Waal created and wrote aired; six-part action thriller The Golden Hour (NPO television) and six-part police drama Sleepers (Videoland - co-written with Robert de Hoog).
-The Golden Hour won a Rockie at the Banff World Media Festival 2023 for best non-English tv-series worldwide.
+In 2022, two television series De Waal created and wrote aired: the six-part action thriller The Golden Hour (NPO) and the six-part police drama Sleepers (Videoland, co-written with Robert de Hoog).
+The Golden Hour won the 2023 Rockie Award for Best Non-English Language Drama Series.
+Following its release on Netflix, the series entered the platform's global non-English TV Top 10.

+In 2025, De Waal wrote the Netflix thriller film iHostage, based on the 2022 Apple Store hostage crisis in Amsterdam.
+According to Netflix's engagement report for the first half of 2025, the film recorded 57 million views worldwide.